 Apparently the most common tourist activity in the town is go tubing down the river.
 This was exactly my plan, however it was not an activity we actually ended up doing.
 As we had all our valuables with us and only a tiny padlock holding our door shut on our room, we did not feel like we would be able to float down the river in such a carefree way.

-One Little Tip: Leave all your valuables in a safe place back in Cali and only take the bare essentials to San Cipriano.
+One Little Tip: Leave all your valuables and travel gadgets in a safe place back in Cali and only take the bare essentials to San Cipriano.
 This will help with transportation and also safety when visiting.
 If you have less for people to steal, the less danger you will be in…simple.

 San Cipriano is full of little guesthouses/shacks to stay.
 When you arrive, a local will no doubt greet you and carry your things to their guesthouse.
 This rural town’s residents make money off tourism and therefore most locals will want you to stay with them.
-Don’t let them rush you, take your time to walk through the village and hunt out where you want to dump your things..
+Don’t let them rush you, take your time to walk through the village and hunt out where you want to dump your bag, clothes and travel gadgets..
 Most of them will cook dinner there for you and help to show you around.